marthoc/docker-deconz/README.md

 ## deCONZ Docker Image

-This image containerizes the deCONZ software from Dresden Elektronik, which controls a ZigBee network using a serial interface. _Note: Currently, only the DE Conbee USB device is supported by this image; support for RaspBee will be added soon._
+This image containerizes the deCONZ software from Dresden Elektronik, which controls a ZigBee network using a Conbee USB or RaspBee GPIO serial interface. _Note: Currently, only the Conbee USB device is supported by this image; support for RaspBee will be added soon._ This image runs deCONZ in "minimal" mode, for control of the ZigBee network via the WebUIs ("Wireless Light Control" and "Phoscon") and over the REST API and Websockets.

+This image currently supports Conbee on both `amd64` and `armhf` (i.e. RaspberryPi 2/3) architectures.

 Current deCONZ version: **2.05.08**

-*Note: At this time, only `amd64/x86_64` is supported. `armhf` support will be added soon.*

 ### Running the deCONZ Container